blaylockbk/goes2go/docs/index.rst

    ABI full disk field of view

+GLM
+^^^
+See notebooks for `GLM <https://github.com/blaylockbk/goes2go/blob/master/notebooks/GLM_field-of-view.ipynb>`_ field of view.
 The GLM field of view is slightly smaller and limited by a bounding box.
 The field of view can be estimated.

 .. figure:: _static/ABI_field-of-view.png
    :class: img-fluid